brunacosta03/sem4pi_22_23/docs/SPRINT B/US_1001/readme-RegisterUsers.md

 #### 4.3.2 Service

-- Services are operations or functions thatarenot naturallyin line with the responsibility of an entity or value object.
-They are used to model operations that involve multiple objects or complexbehaviour.
+- Services are operations or functions that are not naturally in line with the responsibility of an entity or value object.
+They are used to model operations that involve multiple objects or complex behaviour.

 #### 4.3.3 Single Responsibility Principle (SRP)